 Anyone can contract pneumonia.

 Everyone is at risk of contracting walking pneumonia.
-However, according to the CDC, school-aged children and young adults tend to develop it more often than others.
+However, according to the

 Other susceptible people include those who live together and those who work in crowded settings, including:

 - nursing homes

 If a person has a weakened immune system or respiratory condition, they may be more likely to develop a serious illness.

 Some people are more vulnerable to pneumonia and may experience more severe complications when they have it, according to the American Lung Association.

 - people who are immunocompromised due to illness or medications, including those with cancer and HIV